-We have presented a knowledge processing middleware framework which provides support for many of the functionalities specified in the revised versions of the JDL data fusion model.
-DyKnow supports on-the-fly generation of different aspects of an agent's world model at different levels of abstraction.
-Contextual generation of world model is absolutely essential in distributed contexts where contingencies continually arise which often restrict the amount of time a system has for assessing situations and making timely decisions.
+We have presented a knowledge processing middleware framework which provides support for many of the functionalities specified in the revised version of the JDL data fusion model.
+DyKnow supports on-the-fly generation of different aspects of an agent's world state at different levels of abstraction.
+Contextual generation of world state is absolutely essential in distributed contexts where contingencies continually arise which often restrict the amount of time a system has for assessing situations and making timely decisions.
 It is our belief that autonomous systems will have to have the capability to determine where to access data, how much data should be accessed and at what levels of abstraction it should be modeled.
-We have provided initial evidence that such a system can be designed and deployed.
+We have provided initial evidence that such a system can be designed and deployed and described a scenario where such functionality is useful.

-We believe that DyKnow provides the necessary concepts to integrate existing software and algorithms related to data fusion and world modelling in general.
-The location provides an interface to existing data and knowledge in databases, sensors and other programs.
-The computational units encapsulate individual algorithms and computations on data and knowledge while the fluent streams provide the means of communication.
-To aid the interaction with high level services DyKnow provides object, state, and event abstractions.
+DyKnow has also been designed with both generality and genericity in mind.
+It is relatively straightforward to add additional functionality in terms of specialized algorithms for data fusion and diverse deliberative services which interface to the data fusion backbone in a seamless manner.
+CORBA provides a communication infrastructure which guarantees moderate amounts of scalability.
 The system has been tested in a number of complex scenarios involving our experimental UAV platform and has provided great insight into what will be required for the realization of advanced distributed data fusion services.
 Observe that the focus here is not on individual data fusion techniques but the infrastructure which permits use of many different data fusion techniques in a unified framework.